 HHS offers a wide variety of curriculum through partial day enrollment at Campus High School for technical education courses (administrative approval required) and other electives not offered on site at HHS.
 Students may also take technical education courses, and general education college courses through local post-secondary institutions such as WSU TECH, Butler Community College, and WSU for dual credit.
 Students, through Personalized Learning, have access to a wide variety of courses through the Acellus digital curriculum including core courses, AP core courses, and a variety of technical education courses as well as electives in a wide range of disciplines including foreign language, the arts, and other elective disciplines.
-Personalized Learning allows students to be empowered to have control over their time, path, place and pace of learning.
+Personalized Learning.
 Students are expected to complete an average of thirteen percent of each course assigned per week which puts them on pace to finish each course within the nine-week grading period.
 This expectation is articulated in the weekly progress goal.